 Bankruptcy and stocks

-Investors who own shares of Sears, or any other company that has declared bankruptcy, face a difficult choice: Do you hang onto the shares or do you cut your losses and try to get what you can?
+Investors who own shares of any other company that has declared bankruptcy, face a difficult choice: Do you hang onto the shares or do you cut your losses and try to get what you can?

 It's entirely possible that an investment will lose money and, in the worst case scenario, it could go to zero.
 Unfortunately, the shares of a company that declares bankruptcy are at heightened risk of the latter occurring.

 Obviously, you would rather own strong investments that align with your investment objectives and risk constraints.
-However, many investors own stocks with poor prospects for the future.
+However, investors do own stocks with poor prospects for the future.
 The reasons can be many.
 Maybe the company is relatively new and not established in the market yet.
 Maybe it's a long-term investment that has had its ups and downs in the past but has a track record of surviving tough times.
 Or maybe it's a smaller, speculative position.